Fast simulation of quantum algorithms using circuit optimization: Numerical results

-\textbf{\textit{Numerical results --- }} To quantify the advantage provided by the compiler pass, we estimate the time to simulate random circuits before and after their optimization.
+To quantify the advantage provided by the compiler pass, we estimate the time to simulate random circuits before and after their optimization.
 We consider random circuits of the following form: fix the number of gates, every gate has a probability $p$ to be a 2-qubit gate otherwise with probability $1-p$ it is a 1-qubit gate.
 Due to stochasticity, the number of two-qubit gates is not strictly determined.
 The specific type of gate is selected uniformly at random in the sets $\{H, Y\}$ and $\{CNOT\}$ for 1- and 2-qubit gates respectively.
 Finally the qubits involved in each gate are chosen uniformly at random.
 Recall that the simulation time is largely independent on the specific type of gate and the choice is therefore arbitrary and inconsequential.

 The random circuits we consider are simply a sequence of gates chosen at random, and do not aim at reproducing a Haar-random unitary on $n$ qubits.
 They have been chosen to reflect the common situation in which programmers of quantum algorithms are not familiar with the design of the simulator and, thus, do not tailor their code (via gate selection or qubit indexing) for a specific simulator.
 In addition, while random circuits are not associated with a specific application, they are representative of algorithms like the Quantum Approximate Optimization Algorithm to solve combinatorial problems on class of random instances \cite{Farhi2014} or the dynamical evolution of spin systems with random interactions \cite{Salathe2015}.
+In Appendix~C , we present results for circuits having a clear pattern of 2-qubit gates and show evidence supporting an even greater reduction in simulation time.

 In the first study, we fix the number of qubits to $n=35$ and vary the probability $p$.
 Despite only a fraction $7/35=1/5$ of the qubits being global, the simulation time is reduced by between 32.3\% (for $p=1$) and 56.0\% (for $p=0$), according to the formula $1-t_\text{opt}/t_\text{orig}$ in which $t_\text{orig}$ is the simulation time for the original circuit and $t_\text{opt}$ that for the optimized circuit.
 The results are shown in Figure~\ref{fig:loop-on-prob} and have been obtained by averaging over 20 random circuits of $(30\,n)$ gates on $n=35$ qubits.
 The diminished advantage when $p$ increases is not related to the different probability that a 2-qubit gate requires communication compared to a 1-qubit gate, in fact for CNOT gates communication is required if and only if the target is global irrespective of the control qubit.
 We attribute the diminished reduction to the fact that a 2-qubit gate (requiring communication) excludes a larger part of the remaining circuit from execution since it has, on average, more outgoing edges in the DAG description of the circuit (see condition in line 6 of Algorithm~\ref{alg:compiler-pass}).